iameberedavid/Azubi-Africa-DAP-Trainee-Story-Chidiebere-David-Ogbonna/README.md

 9. What do you think about the fees structure?

     The fees structure is really commendable.
 In fact, I was really encouraged to apply when I saw the huge consideration that was granted through the way the fee payment was structured.
-I felt it was such a great opportunity.
+I felt it was such a great opportunity, hence I quickly took it.

 10. Would you say Azubi Africa has changed your life?